-- meet general admission requirements. - be a high school graduate or have a satisfactory GED score. - have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to 17 (12 to 14 ACT score if earned prior to October 28, 1989) and who have completed at least 12 semester hours with a 2.5 GPA or better on courses that are approved by the ADN program. - take an entrance test at the applicant's own expense.
+- meet general admission requirements. - be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET). - have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to 17 (12 to 14 ACT score if earned prior to October 28, 1989) and who have completed at least 12 semester hours with a 2.5 GPA or better on courses that are approved by the ADN program. - take an entrance test at the applicant's own expense.
 Must be taken within 18 months of application deadline.